kedro-org/kedro/docs/source/integrations/databricks_notebooks_development_workflow.md

 ## Summary

 This guide demonstrated a development workflow on Databricks using only the Databricks workspace.
-This approach is ideal for users who prefer to develop using notebooks
+This approach is ideal for users who prefer to develop using notebooks and avoids having to set up and sync a local environment with Databricks.